 There goes our simple Python module!
 Once you understand the concept, you can build much complex modules with it.

-By the way, if you put any Python code in __init__.py, it will be executed every time you import that module.
-If you need some initialization done when your module gets imported, you should put that part of the code into __init__.py.
+, it will be executed every time you import that module.
+If you need some initialization done when your module gets imported, you should put that part of the code into __init__.py

 Publishing Python modules to PyPi

-Now that you have a simple Python module built, you could publish it to PyPi so that it can be installed via pip install.
+Now that you have a simple Python module built, you could publish it to PyPi so that it can be installed via pip install

 Dependencies

-Make sure you have everything you need before we continue.
-You need to have pip, setuptools, and twine installed for your Python interpreter.
-The first two usually comes with Python, install twine with
+installed for your Python interpreter.
+The first two usually comes with Python, install twine

 $ pip install twine